rysummers/rysummers/README.md

 ## Contact

-If you'd like to get in touch with me, feel free to reach out via
+If you'd like to get in touch with me, feel free to reach out via <br />
 LinkedIn: https://www.linkedin.com/in/ryan-summers-32b096b0/